vpagonis/Python-Codes/README.md

 **ABOUT THIS BOOK**

 This document is a short preview of the book "Luminescence Dosimetry:
-Signal Analysis Using Python", by Springer, which has a tentative date of publication of June 2022.
+Signal Analysis Using Python", to be published by Springer, which has a tentative date of publication of June 2022.
-We feature detailed worked examples of Python code, which were presented in the LED 2021 conference.
-Users can run immediately the Python codes, and modify them for their experimental data and to explore the vari- ous luminescence models.
+   We feature here some detailed worked examples of Python code, which were presented in the LED 2021 conference.
+Users can run immediately the Python codes, and modify them for their experimental data and to explore the various luminescence models.
 The theory and equations behind each subject are briefly summarized, and appropriate references are given from the literature, so that researchers can look up the details of the theory and the relevant experiments.
    Each Python code includes comments explaining the structure and the various parts of the code.
 Researchers can use the Python codes to analyze their own experimental data, and to extract the various parameters describing mathematically the luminescence signals.